openfaas/docs/docs/deployment/kubernetes.md

 There are many options for deploying a local or remote cluster.
 You can read about the [various Kubernetes distributions here](https://kubernetes.io/docs/setup/).

-Once you have a cluster, you can follow the detailed instructions on this page.

-* Install the OpenFaaS CLI
-* Deploy OpenFaaS using arkade or Helm
-* Find your OpenFaaS gateway address
-* Retrieve your gateway credentials
-* Log in, deploy a function, and try out the UI.

-From there, you should consider: adding a TLS certificate with Ingress, switching to the OIDC/OAuth2 plugin for authentication, and tuning-up for production use.
+The OpenFaaS helm chart ships with its own stack that includes NATS, Prometheus and a number of its own components like the OpenFaaS gateway and queue-worker, for more about what's included, you can [read up on the stack](architecture/stack).

+The chart can be installed with helm and kubectl or arkade, we recommend arkade which also prints out everything you need to know to access the UI and deploy your first function.

+From there, you should consider: adding a [TLS certificate](/reference/ssl/kubernetes-with-cert-manager) and trying out one of our training courses commissioned by the CNCF/LinuxFoundation, or an eBook.
+There are also lots of other free resources on the [official blog](https://openfaas.com/blog).

+Once you're familiar with how the Community Edition works, you may want to explore going to production with: [OpenFaaS Pro](/openfaas-pro/introduction).

 ### Options for local cluster clusters